New York Landlord-Tenant Law: An Overview

 How much can I charge for rent?

 Where an apartment is not subject to rent stabilization, rent control or other rent regulation, a landlord is free to charge any rent agreed upon by both the parties, as per New York landlord-tenant law.
 Additionally, the landlord is required to give written receipt to all tenants upon payment of rent when paid by any means other than by check.

 In New York City and certain communities in Nassau, Rockland, and Westchester counties where rent stabilization laws apply, the landlord may not charge more than the legal-regulated rent.
 If the apartment is subject to such rent regulation, the rent and subsequent rent increases are set by law.

 May I charge a late fee?

-As long as the late charge is specified within the lease; there are no limits imposed.
+As long as the late charge is specified within the lease, there are no limits imposed by landlord-tenant law NY.
 Although, any late charge or fee should not be disproportionate to the amount of damages or costs imposed on a landlord as a result of the late payment.
 High-priced fees whether charged per day or as a flat fee may be seen as a penalty.
 A judge may overturn such an exorbitant fee as unconscionable which goes against New York State Law Article 7 : 235c.

 May I charge a returned payment fee?